bonitasoft/bonita-doc/md/special-users.md

 This page explains the three other ways to log into Bonita than with a regular profile: Tenant Administrator (Technical user), Platform Administrator, and Guest user.

-## Sytem administrator
-Quick definition, rights and duties.
-Default username password.
-Where to change it.

 ## Platform administrator.
 Quick definition, rights and duties.
 Default username password.
 Where to change it.